priyankamk/Zendesk_Ticket_Viewer/README.md

 - I separated my concern’s inside lib folder and I tried to stick with object-oriented MVC design to keep my code neat and clean.
 In which ZendeskApi class deals with API calls and ticket controller displays the user interface.
 - The Zendesk API returns 25 tickets per page - `http://localhost:4567/tickets?page=1`.
 I have accounted for having more tickets by making multiple API calls, I did that using postman but only making the request when the extra records are needed.
 - I have added pagination in which user can check next page, previous page, current page and last page.
-- I have used RSpec for happy path testing and webmock to test with actual JSON output.
+- I have used RSpec for happy path tests and webmock to test with actual JSON output.
-- This is the first time i’m experimenting with exception handling, I researched a lot and implemented basic error handling and display response message when an error occurs.
+- I have experimented with exception handling, I researched and implemented basic error handling and display response message when an error occurs.(eg: when API being unavailable)

 ## Learning